Mongolian People's Republic: Constitutions

 Mongolia's first-ever constitution, adopted by the first Great Khural in November 1924, proclaimed the Mongolian People's Republic and the transfer of political power to the working people along Marxist–Leninist lines.
 The land, water, and mineral wealth of the country were nationalized.
 The constitution contained a declaration of the rights of the people, equality before the law, and suffrage at age 18 (with the exception of "feudalists" and Buddhist lamas resident in the monasteries).
 The soyombo symbol of Mongolian independence was adopted as the state arms.

 The second constitution, adopted by the eighth Great Khural in June–July 1940, was closely modeled on the 1936 Soviet constitution.
 It proclaimed a state of "herdsmen, workers, and intelligentsia" taking a "non-capitalist road of development for the future transition to socialism".
 It added "counter-revolutionaries" to the list of disenfranchised, and declared the Mongolian People's Revolutionary Party to be the "vanguard of the working people and core of all their organizations".
 New state arms depicted a herdsman on horseback and the heads of a cow, sheep, goat, and camel.
 Amendments adopted by the ninth Great Khural in February 1949 introduced electoral reform, including a secret ballot, universal suffrage, and direct elections.
-In 1951, the Little Khural was abolished and the Great Khurals were renumbered.
+In 1951, the Little Khural was abolished, and the Great Khurals were renumbered.
 In 1956, the Council of Ministers was restructured.

 The third constitution, adopted by the fourth Great Khural in July 1960, proclaimed a state of "workers, collectivized herdsmen, and working intelligentsia" which sought to achieve the "building of socialism and in the future build a communist society"; the preamble declared the MPRP the "guiding and directing force of society and the state".
 The Great Khural was renamed the People's Great Khural.
 New state arms replaced the four animal heads with a cogwheel and ears of wheat.
 Amendments adopted by the 11th People's Great Khural in March and May 1990 removed references to the MPRP's "guiding" role from the preamble, instituted a presidency, and established the State Little Khural (a standing legislature).
-The 1992 constitution ended the socialist republic.
+The 1992 constitution instituted liberal democracy, putting an end to Mongolia's communist state.